a5a5aa555oo/rtl8xxxu/README.md

 Q1.
 How to update the driver installed via `dkms`?

-1. Check the version of the driver installed on your system.
+1. Check the version of the driver installed in your system.

 ```
 sudo dkms status rtl8xxxu